sspaeti/obsidian_rose_pine/README.md

 # Obsidian Rosé Pine
 This is a [Rosé Pine](https://github.com/rose-pine/rose-pine-theme) theme for [Obsidian](https://obsidian.md/).
-It supports dark mode only.
+It supports dark and light.

 Installation: Simply search `Rosé Pine` in the Obsidian Communitiy Themes and Install.
 Or if manually, copy the `theme.css` file to your vault directory and reload Obsidian for it to take effect.